One Rincon Hill: Residences

 The entire project will provide 695 condos in the highrises and 14 townhomes at the foot of the towers for a total of 709 units.
 376 of those condo units are located in the South Tower and the North Tower contains the other 319 units.
 Because of their height, both towers will offer spectacular vistas of the surrounding landscapes.
 There are 26 different floor plans for the 695 condos which are financially beyond the reach of many citizens residing in San Francisco.
 The units vary greatly in price from US$500,000 to US$2.5 million depending on view and the size of the unit that range from 600 to 2000 ft2.
 The project opened up a sales office on June 16, 2006, and even before the opening, condo-buyers placed deposits for 130 of the South Tower's 376 condo units in a selling spree.
 The Sales Center is rumored to have cost US$2 million to build.
 The condo units in One Rincon Hill South Tower sold well for an unfinished building at that time.
 The first residents began moving into the South Tower in February 2008.

 History

 Prelude

 The 183 ft triangle-section clock tower, owned by Union 76 and then Bank of America, was built on the site circa 1955.
 After the Transbay Plan the city changed the zoning in the Rincon Hill neighborhood and raised height limits.
-A second version of One Rincon Hill was proposed in response to these zoning changes, in which the height was increased to 60 stories.
-The second version project was approved by the city on August 4, 2005.
+A second version of One Rincon Hill was proposed in response to these zoning changes, in which the height was increased to 55 stories.
+The second version project was approved by the city's Planning Commission on August 11, 2005.
 Before construction of One Rincon Hill, the clock tower was razed to make way for the construction of the towers.